 Similar to HP finance, if you have bought a car via a Personal Contract Purchase you do not own the car unless it has been fully paid for, and therefore, you cannot sell it.
 A voluntary termination is also available in these circumstances, as long as half of the agreement has been paid.

 If you don’t want to opt for the voluntary termination, or you are not eligible for it, it can sometimes work out cheaper to settle the contract early and pay off the remaining cost, rather than continue to pay the monthly instalments.
 It will also speed up the process to allow you to sell your car.

 If you purchase a car via a Personal Contract Hire (PCH) or any other form of lease then you cannot sell the car, even once the contract has been paid.
-This form of contract allows you to only rent the car only; you will never own it.
+This form of contract allows you to only rent the car; you will never own it.
 Once the contract expires, the car will be returned to the lender.

 You’ll be happy to hear that yes you can!
 If you took out a personal loan to buy a car in full then the car is legally yours and you are able to sell it.
 However, you mustn’t forget about your loan, which you will still need to continue to pay off.

-If you are in doubt as to what you need to do to end your agreement, give your finance company a call to understand the options available, as these can vary from company to company.
+Hopefully, this guide has helped you to understand how to sell a car that still has a loan.
+However, if you are in doubt as to what you need to do to end your agreement, give your finance company a call to understand the options available, as these can vary from company to company.
 Once you have sorted out your finances and you’re ready to sell your car, webuyanycar.com will be there to help.
 Get your free online valuation and sell your car the quick and easy way.